 In determining your main place of business, take into account the length of time you normally need to spend at each location for business purposes, the degree of business activity in each area, and the relative significance of the financial return from each area.
 However, the most important consideration is the length of time you spend at each location.

 You can deduct travel expenses paid or incurred in connection with a temporary work assignment away from home.
 However, you can't deduct travel expenses paid in connection with an indefinite work assignment.
 Any work assignment in excess of one year is considered indefinite.
 Also, you may not deduct travel expenses at a work location if you realistically expect that you'll work there for more than one year, whether or not you actually work there that long.
 If you realistically expect to work at a temporary location for one year or less, and the expectation changes so that at some point you realistically expect to work there for more than one year, travel expenses become nondeductible when your expectation changes.
-For an exception to the 1-year rule for federal crime investigations or prosecutions, refer to Publication 463, Travel, Entertainment, Gift, and Car Expenses.

 Travel expenses for conventions are deductible if you can show that your attendance benefits your trade or business.
 Special rules apply to conventions held outside the North American area.